-(MAGIC KINGDOM) I find this ride works well when our family is in the need of motion and “shaking out our sillies”.
-While the attraction is a walking tour of the Swiss Family Robinson’s tree home, the view from the summit of the 6-story tree house is a gorgeous 360-degree view of Adventureland and the Jungle Cruise River.
-The potential issues with the tree house are due to a fear of heights, the difficulty of a quick escape, and being at the mercy of the speed of the guests in front of you.
+While the attraction is a walking tour of the Swiss Family Robinson’s home, the view from the summit of the 6-story treehouse is a gorgeous 360-degree view of Adventureland and the Jungle Cruise River.
+Potential sensory issues are fear of heights, the difficulty of a quick escape, and getting stuck behind slow-moving guests.

 8. Grand Fiesta Tour Starring the Three Caballeros: